shakaihatsu/loggee/README.md

 ```

 The log lines are prefixed with __METHOD_CALL__, __PARAMETER.METHOD_CALL__, __DECISION__ or __PARAMETER.DECISION__,
 depending what is being logged.
 This is to help configure logging for these kind of logs universally.
+You can make
+Loggee to omit this prefixes if you want (see Configuration).

 Additional features
 -------------------